 Besides the common acquired causes of anaemia, such as alimentary iron deficiency, more than 90 rare anaemias are known.
 There are also rare anaemias whose causes are unknown.
-Thalassaemias and sickle cell disease, which are common worldwide, are among the rare anaemias in Germany and other central European countries.
+Thalassaemias, which are common worldwide, are among the rare anaemias in Germany and other central European countries.
 However, due to migration movements, they are also being diagnosed in an increasing number of patients here.
 Due to the rare occurrence of these diseases to date, optimal diagnostic and therapeutic options for patients affected by rare anaemias are often only available to a limited extent in Germany.

 The present registry pursues several objectives:

 - assesment the clinical and haematological phenotype of the patients concerned

 - documentation of the treatment and any complications that occur